AP sources: Biden says he won't stop override of DC laws

 The revisions passed the D.C.
 Council late last year would do away with mandatory minimum sentences for many crimes and expand jury trials for lower-level charges.
 The changes also would reduce the maximum penalties for burglary, carjacking and robbery.

-Earlier this month, House Republicans voted 250-173 to overturn the rewrite of the criminal code.
-The voting rights measure also was overturned, by a 260-173 vote.
+House Republicans voted 250-173 to overturn the rewrite of the criminal code.

+They have also acted to overturn a new D.C. law that would allow noncitizens the right to vote.
+Biden was expected to let that pass, too, though it did not come up during the discussion on Thursday, two of the officials said.
+It was not clear whether Biden would sign the voting resolution, which passed 260-173, or let it take effect without his veto or signature.

-The local legislation, which would take effect in 2025, created some friction within district government.
+The crime legislation, which would take effect in 2025, created some friction within the district government.
 In January, Mayor Muriel Bowser vetoed it, writing in a letter that she had “very significant concerns” about some of the bill’s proposals.
-She later proposed changes after the council overrrode her veto.
+She later proposed changes after the council overrode her veto.

 In 2022, there were 203 homicides in the district, about a 10% drop after years of steady increases.
 Homicides in the city had risen for four years straight, and the 2021 murder count of 227 was the highest since 2003.
-The city's police union said in a statement that the council's bill would “lead to violent crime rates exploding even more than they already have.”
+The city's police union said in a statement that changes would “lead to violent crime rates exploding even more than they already have.”

+But Eleanor Holmes Norton, the district's nonvoting delegate in the House, said the criminal law overhaul was "extraordinarily important” and the result of years of work by lawmakers, criminal justice experts and nonprofits that deal with offenders.

+“I really can’t understand why they are so controversial because the code, the new code, raises penalties on some crimes, but it lowers penalties on others.
+That’s based on experience,” Norton said.

 But the issue is broader than simply about crime: D.C. officials say it’s a local matter and the federal government should keep out.

-“The insult of limited home rule is that the 700,000 D.C. residents and taxpaying Americans, and their duly elected officials, must endure the review and oversight of our laws by officials not elected to represent our interests or values,” Bowser wrote in a letter to Congress.
+“The insult of limited home rule is that the 700,000 D.C. residents and taxpaying Americans, and their duly elected officials, must endure the review and oversight of our laws by officials not elected to represent our interests or values,” Bowser wrote in a letter to Congress on Feb.
+23.

 While it has been more than three decades since Congress outright nullified a D.C. law, Congress has frequently used alternative methods to alter laws on issues from abortion funding to marijuana legalization.

-AP White House Correspondent Zeke Miller and Associated Press writer Kevin Freking contributed to this report.
+AP White House Correspondent Zeke Miller and Associated Press writers Kevin Freking and Farnoush Amiri contributed to this report.

 Credit: AP